radixdlt/radixdlt-ledger-app/docs/APDUSPEC.md

-# Cosmos App - Ledger Nano S
+# Radix DLT App - Ledger Nano S
 ## General structure

 The general structure of commands and responses is as follows: